S3-working-group/s3-practical-guide/docs/consent-decision-making.md

 ---
 title: "Consent Decision-Making"
+next_page_title: "Test Arguments Qualify as Objections"
+next_page_url: "test-arguments-qualify-as-objections.html"
+prev_page_title: "Describe Organizational Drivers"
+prev_page_url: "describe-organizational-drivers.html"
 ---

-**A (facilitated) group process for decision-making: invite objections, and consider information and knowledge revealed to further evolve proposals or existing agreements.**
+<div class="card summary"><div class="card-body">A (facilitated) group process for decision-making: invite objections, and consider information and knowledge revealed to further evolve proposals or existing agreements.
+</div></div>
 ![Consent Decision-Making](img/agreements/consent-decision-making.png)

 Consent invites people to (at least) be reasonable and open to opportunities for learning and improvement.
 When you apply the [principle of consent](principle-consent.html), you are agreeing to intentionally seek out [objections](objection.html).

 _An **objection** is an argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve._

-Proposals become <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> when they are considered good enough for now and safe enough to try until the next review.
+Proposals become <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> when they are considered good enough for now and safe enough to try until the next review.
 Objections prevent proposals from becoming agreements, but concerns do not.

 Withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.